Calculate fundamental frequency from wave speed, wavelength, string length, tension, density, pipe length, or audio, plus pitch and harmonics.

 FAQ

-A fundamental frequency is the lowest frequency of system that is resonating.
+A fundamental frequency is the lowest frequency of the system that is resonating.
 This frequency is used in both physics and music.

-Fundamental frequency is calculated using the formula f = v/2*L where v is the speed of the sound wave, and L is the length of a tube or device the wave is traveling through.
+The fundamental frequency is calculated using the formula f = v/2*L where v is the speed of the sound wave, and L is the length of a tube or device the wave is traveling through.